Sidoti Gallery Artists

 • Anthony Tomaselli

 Focusing on Sea and City, Anthony’s paintings evoke feelings that touch the viewer’s soulful sensibilities.
 From his personal experiences, he captures the day, the night, the rain and snow with an awareness of personal place.
 His places become your places, your memories of that given morning, that evening bursting with light, or the hustle of a busy city.
 Anthony is a wonderful story teller, and a student of life.
 In his words we get an understanding of his commitment to Art and understanding our journeys together.
-“One of my greatest learning experiences in Life and Art was packing up and leaving Rhode Island, ready to live in California.
-It lasted three months.
-I became very homesick...very homesick.
-While leaving the Grand Canyon, on my drive home, I remember telling myself that I would never do anything that I did not want to in my life.
-I would pursue the life of an artist.

 • Norma Torti